-There is no doubt that there are huge potentials for the insurance sector to exploit blockchain, but as any new technology, it will also lead to new legal risks.
+There is no doubt that there are enormous potentials for the insurance sector to exploit blockchain, but like any new technology, it will also lead to further legal risks.

 The Bank of England defines blockchain as